icgc-dcc/dcc-docs/docs/pcawg/data.md

 PCAWG publications).

 The data portal presents a simple interface allowing users to navigate through the entire [_PCAWG_](https://dcc.icgc.org/releases/PCAWG) data directory.
-Most of the data directories contain a README file that gives a summary of data content, and provides additional information about how to access related data in external systems.
+Besides the data files, most of the sub-directories contain a README file that gives a summary of data content, and provides additional information about how to access related data in external systems.
 For example, the README in [germline_variations](https://dcc.icgc.org/releases/PCAWG/germline_variations) describes